ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/map-reduce-indexes.markdown

 {PANEL:Reduce Results as Artificial Documents}

 In addition to storing the aggregation results in the index, the map-reduce indexes can also output reduce results as documents to a specified collection.
-In order to create such documents, called _artificial_, you need to define the target collection using `OutputReduceToCollection` property in the index definition.
+In order to create such documents, called _artificial_, you need to define the target collection using the `OutputReduceToCollection` property in the index definition.

 {CODE map_reduce_3_0@Indexes\MapReduceIndexes.cs /}

-Writing map-reduce outputs into documents allows to define additional indexes on top of them that gives you the option to create recursive map-reduce operations.
+Writing map-reduce outputs into documents allows you to define additional indexes on top of them that give you the option to create recursive map-reduce operations.
-This ways you can do daily/monthly/yearly summaries very cheaply and easy.
+This way, you can do daily/monthly/yearly summaries very cheaply and easy.

-In addition to that, you can also apply all the usual operations on documents (e.g. data subscriptions or ETL).
+In addition, you can also apply the usual operations on documents (e.g. data subscriptions or ETL).

 {INFO: Saving documents}